 Bankruptcy is normally voluntary – unless you have hidden assets or filed somehow in bad faith.
-You normally have the right to dismiss your bankruptcy case or convert from one bankruptcy chapter to another.
-It is easy to convert from Chapter 7 to a Chapter 13 normally, and there can be benefits to converting from a Chapter 13 to a Chapter 7.
+You normally have the right to dismiss your Chapter 13 bankruptcy case or convert from one bankruptcy chapter to another.
+It is easy to convert from Chapter 13 to a Chapter 7 normally, and there are benefits to converting from a Chapter 7 to a Chapter 13.
+But there is no need to convert from a 7 to a 13 if you get caught hiding assets.
 If you start your case as a Chapter 13 and you are unable to make the payments later you have a lower level of review for a means test if you need to convert to a Chapter 7.

 The debtor generally has an absolute right to convert a Chapter 13 case to a Chapter 7 or to dismiss a Chapter 13 case.
 Upon conversion to a Chapter 13 the Chapter 7 however the debtor is essentially filing a new Chapter 7 case and will need to file new schedules.
 If there are fraudulent transfers or preferential transfers within the year or two prior to conversion there may be problems.
 Converting from 13 to 7 often happens when the debtor loses income and is unable to complete the plan.

-The debtor has an obligation to use their best efforts and in good faith make an attempt to repay their debts.
-Often the Debtor can’t repay his debts.
-However the Debtor may suddenly find a new job or obtain assets to repay and wish or need to convert to a Chapter 13.
-This is only allowed with the permission of the Court and the Chapter 7 trustee may object.
+The debtor has an obligation to use their best efforts to make an attempt to repay their debts.
+However, often the Debtor can’t repay his debts.
+But then, the Debtor may suddenly find a new job or obtain assets to repay and need to convert to a Chapter 13.
+This is only allowable with the permission of the Court and the Chapter 7 trustee may object.
 Remember that the Chapter 7 trustee earns about 25% if he can seize assets from the sale of those assets.
-If a debtor has tried to hid assets and the Chapter 7 trustee has discovered the fraud then the trustee may not allow the debtor to convert to a Chapter 13 to escape losing those assets.
+If a debtor has tried to hide assets and the Chapter 7 trustee discovers the fraud then the trustee may not allow the debtor to convert to a Chapter 13 to escape losing those assets.

 In the case of accidental failure to list the asset if the debtor would repay more in a Chapter 13 than what the creditors will get in a Chapter 7 the conversion will generally be allowed.
 Still the degree or fraud and intent may bar the Debtor from converting.